 flow is used to link flow objects with its corresponding text or artifact.
 An association is represented as a dotted graphical line with opened arrow.
 The types of association are as follows:

 The association property allows you to define the type of association.
-The following code example illustrates how to create an association.

 using System;